-A Three-Act Task is a whole group mathematics task consisting of 3 distinct parts: an engaging and perplexing Act One, an information and solution seeking Act Two, and a solution discussion Act Three.
+A 3 Act Math Task is a whole group mathematics task consisting of 3 distinct parts: an engaging and perplexing Act One, an information and solution seeking Act Two, and a solution discussion Act Three.

 In the second act, have students share what additional information they need to solve the problem.
 Once students for the information, share the Act 2 image, which gives the cost of a single pack of M&Ms. Of course, there is a huge variety of sizes available for purchase, but I didn’t think my students were ready for that yet.
 After giving students the information they need, students should make an estimate for how many packs of M&Ms Mars would need to sell.
 Students will then work to solve the actual problem.